nodejs/node/doc/api/net.markdown

 This function is asynchronous.
 When the server has been bound, ['listening'][] event will be emitted.
-The last parameter `callback` will be added as an listener for the ['listening'][] event.
+The last parameter `callback` will be added as a listener for the ['listening'][] event.

 ### server.listen(options[, callback])